wdi-red-coral/react-template/README.md

 ## About

-This template is derived from GA Boston's [react-template](https://git.generalassemb.ly/ga-wdi-boston/react-template).
 Most of the development dependencies, such as linters, SCSS compiler, Webpack config, NPM scripts, etc in this repo come from there.